Buffalo Bills vs. Washington Football Team NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Washington stats and trends

-- The Football Team covered the spread once last year (1-0-1 ATS) when playing as at least 9.5-point underdogs.
+- The Football Team covered the spread once last year (1-1-1 ATS) when playing as at least 7.5-point underdogs.

-- In Washington's games last year, the combined scoring went over the point total five times.
+- In Washington's games last season, the combined scoring went over the point total five times.

-- Washington was 3-1 against the spread and 3-1 overall last year when the team put up more than 23.4 points.
+- Washington was 3-1 against the spread and 3-1 overall last year when the team recorded more than 23.4 points.

-- When Washington picked up over 352.5 yards last year, the team was 3-3 against the spread and 1-5 overall.
+- Washington was 3-3 against the spread and 1-5 overall when the team totaled more than 352.5 yards last year.

-- The Football Team turned the ball over 27 times last year, one more turnover than the Bills forced (26).
+- Last season the Football Team turned the ball over 27 times, one more than the Bills' takeaways (26).

 Home and road insights

-- Buffalo was 6-2 against the spread, and 7-1 overall, at home last year.
+- Buffalo was 7-1 overall, and 6-2 against the spread, at home last year.

-- Buffalo hit the over in five of eight games at home last season.
+- Buffalo hit the over in five of eight home games last season.

-- Last year in away games, Washington was 4-4 against the spread and 4-4 overall.
+- In away games last season, Washington was 4-4 against the spread, and 4-4 overall.

-- In eight road games last year, Washington hit the over three times.
+- Last year, in three of eight road games Washington went over the total.

 Powered by Data Skrive.